TimeToBuildBob/whatdidyougetdone/erik-weekly.md

 # What did ErikBjare get done?

-Activity report for the last 7 days:
+Activity for the last 7 days:

 ## Summary